vudaoxa/chewie_demo/chewie/README.md

-# chewie_demo
+# chewie

-Flutter application demo video pause when exit.
+A new Flutter application.

 ## Getting Started